 Several of our behavioral tasks varied the timing of the target relative to the contrast shift, which required a method for estimating hit rates and false alarm rates at different times during each trial, and to reward and punish the animal during these times in an unbiased manner.
 To approach this issue, we considered licks as responses only during a 1 s response window after a target presentation in the trial (eg. if a target was presented 500 ms post-contrast-switch, the response window persisted from 500 to 1500 ms post-contrast-switch).
 To apply this method to noise-only trials, in which no targets were presented, we considered noise trials as target trials containing infinitely small target amplitudes.
 For each noise trial, we assigned a response window with equiprobable delay matched to the target conditions, and considered only licks within those “target” response windows.
 Thus, over the course of a session, we randomly sampled lick probabilities in noise trials during the same temporal windows as those licks considered during target trials.
 Using this scheme, we treated target and noise trials identically, and estimated hit rates and false alarm rates over time in an unbiased manner.

 Each mouse performed three stages in the behavioral task: training, psychometric testing, and offset testing.
 During the training task, trials consisted of two types, noise trials or target trials presented with equal probability.
 To facilitate learning, we selected target SNRs at the highest end of the range described previously: in low contrast training sessions, targets were 16 dB SNR, and in high contrast training sessions, targets were 20 dB SNR.
 To prevent response bias as a function of target timing, we randomly varied the target delay between 250, 500, 750 and 1000ms after the contrast change in each trial.
-During the psychometric testing task, there 7 trial types consisting of noise trials and target trials spanning six different SNRs (*** TABLE***).
+During the psychometric testing task, there were 7 trial types consisting of noise trials and target trials spanning six different SNRs (*** TABLE***).
 Based on behavioral piloting, we presented high SNR trials with a greater probability, to prevent mice from giving up during the task.
 In low and high contrast psychometric sessions, the probability of a noise trial was 0.4, the probability of the four lowest target SNRs was 0.05 each, and the probability of the two highest target SNRs was 0.2 each.
 As in training, target timing was varied randomly between 250, 500, 750 and 1000ms after the contrast change in each trial.
 After completing at least three sessions of the psychometric task, stimuli were generated for the offset testing task.
 This task consisted of 15 unique trial types: 3 target volumes (noise trials, threshold target trials, and high SNR target trials), and 5 target delays relative to the contrast change (25, 75, 225, 475, 975 ms delay).
 Threshold target amplitudes were determined individually for each mouse by estimating target detection thresholds in each contrast condition during psychometric testing sessions, and varied between ~2-12 in low contrast and ~8-16 dB SNR in high contrast.
 Based on behavioral piloting, noise trials, threshold target trials, and high SNR target trials were presented with probabilities of 0.4, 0.2, and 0.4, respectively.
 Target delay on each trial was selected with equal probability.
 In all behavioral stages, trial order was pseudorandomly generated, such that there were no more than three target or noise trials in a row.

 Normative Model